 Problem Possible cause Solution Not all positions are corrected in real time.
 You have chosen to use uncorrected GNSS if no real-time corrections are available.
-From the last Choice field on the Real-time Settings form (see page 209), select Wait for real-time.
+From the last Choice field on the Real-time Settings form (see page 188), select Wait for real-time.
 The TerraSync software is not using the first choice real-time correction source.
 The first choice correction source is not available, so the second or third choice is being used.
-In the Real-time section (see page 175), check the status of your preferred correction source.
-If necessary, change the configuration in the Real-time Settings form (see page 209), or wait until this source is available again.
+In the Real-time section (see page 161), check the status of your preferred correction source.
+If necessary, change the configuration in the Real-time Settings form (see page 188), or wait until this source is available again.
 The correction source you expected is not set up as the preferred source.
-In the Real-time Settings form (see page 209), select your preferred real-time correction source in the Choice 1 field.
-The integrated beacon component (Pro XRS receivers only) does not appear to work.
+In the Real-time Settings form (see page 188), select your preferred real-time correction source in the Choice 1 field.
+The integrated OmniSTAR component (ProXRT receiver only) does not appear to work.
 You have set the real-time source incorrectly.
-In the Real-time Settings form (see page 209), set one of the Choice fields to Integrated Beacon.
-If integrated beacon is your preferred correction source, set the Choice 1 field to Integrated Beacon.
-You have set the mode or frequency incorrectly.
-In the Real-time Settings form (see page 209), select appropriate options in the Mode and Frequency fields.
-The integrated OmniSTAR component (ProXRT and Pro XRS receivers only) does not appear to work.
-You have set the real-time source incorrectly.
-In the Real-time Settings form (see page 209), set one of the Choice fields to Integrated OmniSTAR.
+In the Real-time Settings form (see page 188), set one of the Choice fields to Integrated OmniSTAR.
 If integrated OmniSTAR is your preferred correction source, set the Choice 1 field to Integrated OmniSTAR.
 You have entered the incorrect provider, satellite, and/or frequency.
-In the Real-time Settings form (see page 209), select appropriate options in the Service Provider, Name , and Frequency fields.
+In the Real-time Settings form (see page 188), select appropriate options in the Service Provider, Name , and Frequency fields.
 Your OmniSTAR subscription has expired or has not yet been activated.
-In the Integrated OmniSTAR Settings form (see page 222), check the expiry date of the subscription.
+In the Integrated OmniSTAR Settings form (see page 199), check the expiry date of the subscription.
 The real-time differential correction link does not appear to work.
 The telemetry link has been incorrectly installed, powered, cabled or configured.
 Install the telemetry link as specified by the supplier.
 Consult the supplier if necessary.
 You have set the station ID incorrectly.
-In the Real-time Settings form (see page 209), check that you have set the Station ID field correctly.
+In the Real-time Settings form (see page 188), check that you have set the Station ID field correctly.
 You have configured the real-time settings incorrectly.
-In the Real-time Settings form (see page 209), check that the settings under the External Source heading match the telemetry link and the transmitted RTCM data stream.
+In the Real-time Settings form (see page 188), check that the settings under the External Source heading match the telemetry link and the transmitted RTCM data stream.